moby/moby/docs/sources/contributing/devenvironment.rst

     sudo docker build -t docker .

 This will build a container using the Dockerfile in the current directory.
 Essentially, it will install all the build and runtime dependencies necessary to build and test docker.
-This command will take some time to complete when you execute it.
+This command will take some time to complete when you first execute it.

 If the build is successful, congratulations!
 You have produced a clean build of docker, neatly encapsulated in a standard build environment.